Vosbrucke/Poland_COVID_vaccination/README.md

 <img src="https://github.com/Vosbrucke/COVID_wg_powiatow/blob/main/Plots/Histogram_univariate_analysis.png" width="750">
 </p>

-Now let's examine the position of individual counties values on a map.
+Now let’s examine the position of individual counties values on a map.
 Below we can see two maps- both of them examine the deviation from the given point.
 For the map on the left, with vaccination rates, the point is a mean while for the other one this point is 50%.
 In the case of vaccination rates we can see that people tend not to vaccinate on the East of Poland.
 In the case of the rest of the country the higher vaccination rates are on North-Western part of Poland.
 In the case of the political preferences we can clearly see the border sometimes even on voivodeship levels.
 <p align="center">
 <img src="https://github.com/Vosbrucke/COVID_wg_powiatow/blob/main/Plots/Percentage_of_people_fully_vaccinated.png" width="500"> <img src="https://github.com/Vosbrucke/COVID_wg_powiatow/blob/main/Plots/Percentage_of_votes_on_PiS.png" width="500">
 </p>

 Those maps show a pattern for regions of Eastern Poland where there was a lower percentage of the population fully vaccinated against COVID-19 and a higher percentage of votes for candidates from the PiS election committee.

 The other way to visualize the differences can be done looking at the map of winning party.
 Here we can clearly see the political barrier on county level in Poland.
 <p align="center">
 <img src="https://github.com/Vosbrucke/COVID_wg_powiatow/blob/main/Plots/PiS_vs_opposition.png" width="750">
 </p>